-8. Organize events
+8. Organize Events

 Got an event on at church?
 Create an event on Facebook!
 Invite everyone from your church to attend.

-9. Update it regularly
+9. Update it Regularly

 Nothing worse than visiting a Facebook page and it hasn’t been updated in 3 months.
 It will soon die and no one will visit it anymore.
 If you’re constantly updating, your church members will keep seeing your updates and in turn keep checking out your Facebook profile.
 Don’t have time to keep it up-to-date?
 Automate and delegate.
 Ask a volunteer to help post events and updates for you.
 Then you don’t have to worry about it.

-10. Create a page for other ministries also
+10. Create a Page for other M

 This is something that is a great idea but also something you have to be careful.
 At my church recently we’ve had people go and create Facebook pages for different ministries in the church.
 The problem is the creators don’t monitor the pages so anything can be posted without them knowing.
 I write more about this in the next point.